The Sharper Image was a kingdom.

-The first catalogue contained 25 items, including the first cordless phone, answering machine, and car radar detector.
-He avoided superfluous adjectives in his copy, and focused on the features that made the products exceptional.
+The first catalog contained 25 items, including the first cordless phone, answering machine, and car radar detector.
+He avoided superfluous adjectives in his copy and focused on the features that made the products exceptional.

 The Sharper Image struck at the right time.

 In the 1980s stock boom, flashy gadgets and conspicuous consumption were in.
 “He who dies with the most toys wins” was the ethos of the decade.

 Thalheimer expanded into physical retail, opening stores in well-to-do enclaves across America.
 In New York, bankers dipped in to peruse $1500 massage chairs; in Hawaii, tourists fawned over electric nose hair trimmers and talking scales.
 By 1985, The Sharper Image was grossing $100m in sales — with no outside capital or debt.